core-wg/yang-cbor/draft-veillette-core-yang-cbor-mapping-latest.md

 # Acknowledgments

+This document have been largely inspired by the extensive works done by Andy Bierman and Peter van der Stok on [ID.vanderstok-core-comi].
+[I-D. ietf-netmod-yang-json] have also been a critical reference for our work.
+The authors would like to thank the authors and contributors to these two important drafts.

-The authors would like to acknowledge the review, feedback, and comments from Andy Bierman, Ladislav Lhotka, Juergen Schoenwaelder, Peter van der Stok.
+The authors would also like to acknowledge the review, feedback, and comments from Ladislav Lhotka and Juergen Schoenwaelder.

 --- back